top of page

 Driving innovation in rare disease research: The Institute and RARE.Qc

-Since its launch in early 2024, RARE.Qc has grown to include almost 150 researchers, clinicians, patient advocates, and students, with 25 scientists from The Institute actively contributing to groundbreaking studies.
-At the heart of this initiative, along with Dr. Vinh, are three co-directors: Geneviève Bernard, MD, Scientist in the Child Health and Human Development (CHHD) Program at The Institute, Dr. Philippe Campeau, from the Centre Hospitalier Universitaire Sainte-Justine, and Nicolas Pilon from the Université du Québec à Montréal.
+New funding from Génome Québec will strengthen rare disease data infrastructure, accelerating research and discoveries.
+At the heart of this initiative, along with Dr. Vinh, are three co-directors: Geneviève Bernard, MD, Scientist in the CHHD Program, Dr. Philippe Campeau, from the Centre Hospitalier Universitaire Sainte-Justine, and Nicolas Pilon from the Université du Québec à Montréal.

 11.PNG